cwahrmund01/iOS-Project/README.md

   - email: bulko@email.com
   - email: math@gmail.com
   - email: utaustin@yahoo.com
-- For the animation, create a blueberry plant, fertilize it (if you can't, go to the shop and buy some), and wait around 60 seconds.
-The collection view updates when it appears.
-So after 30 seconds, if you go to the shop and come back, some change should occour.
-After 60 seconds, go into the plant, once harvest is green, tapping it will change plant image.
+- For the animation, create a blueberry plant, fertilize it (if you can't, go to the shop and buy some), and go back go garden and wait around 60 seconds.
+The collection view updates when it appears, so after 30 seconds, if you go to the shop and come back, some change on the progress bar should occour.
+After 60 seconds, go into the plant, once harvest is green, tapping it will change plant image and make harvest available to be sold in the shop(if not green, go back out to garden and wait a little).
 - Blueberry is the only plant that shows changes in the short term.
 The other plants have lifecycles/consumption duration in the scale of days.
 The fertilizer and harvest are both significantly accelerated for demonstration purposes for blueberry (while water consumption rate was left at default).
 The life cycle for plants are listed in an array at the top of collectionViewCell.swift, with blueberry being drastically shorter than other.

 **Required feature checklist**